 Marquette University makes safety a top priority

 The university continuously addresses campus and community safety with innovative programming, educational efforts, technological advances and the best-trained campus law enforcement staff in the area.
-In addition to these ongoing efforts, last year President Michael R. Lovell announced safety and security actions, saying that “a safe campus community is paramount for our entire Marquette community.”
-The President’s Task Force on Community Safety was established to address safety and security on campus and in the community through actionable and lasting solutions for individual and institutional safety measures, communications, resources and partnerships.
-Members included students, parents and community partners who worked alongside Marquette University faculty and staff to develop 30-day, 60-day and longer-term recommendations.
+The President’s Task Force on Community Safety was established in Feb.
+2022, to address safety and security on campus and in the community through actionable and lasting solutions for individual and institutional safety measures, communications, resources and partnerships.
+Members include students, parents and community partners who work alongside Marquette University faculty and staff to develop 30-day, 60-day and longer-term recommendations.

 Lt.
 Jim Hensley speaks to freshmen students during orientation.